 -“Settled in full” is a negative notation.
 When your settlement is final and approved by the creditor, the lender will typically note on their credit bureau report that there is still a balance remaining but the account has been "settled in full."
 The derogatory notation of "settled in full" will remain on your credit bureau file for seven years.

 -Mortgage lenders might require you to pay in full.
-If you apply for a mortgage loan with a “settled in full” notation on your credit report, it is likely that the lender will require you to repay any amounts that were “written off” by your creditors in a settlement.
+If you apply for a mortgage loan with a “settled in full” notation on your credit report, it is possible that the lender may require you to repay any amounts that were “written off” by your creditors in a settlement.

 -There may be tax implications.
 The IRS considers $600 or more of forgiven debt as taxable income.
 You should consult with an accountant to avoid any tax time surprises.